se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

-With a focus on the digital shadow and their use, we have in [[BDR+21]](#BDR+21) also investigated what the economic implications and new business models of the use of digital twin services might be.
+With a focus on the digital shadow and their use, we have in [[BDR+21]](#BDR+21) also investigated what the economic implications and new business models of the use of digital twin services will be.

 To visualize relevant information, an interface for domain experts is needed, which leads us to the term